We Analyzed 8.7 Billion SSL Certificates in Q1 2026 to Detect Technologies No One Else Can See

 What is the single point of failure risk for Let's Encrypt?

-ISRG (the parent of Let's Encrypt) issues 51.5% of all SSL/TLS certificates on the internet.
+ISRG (the parent of Let's Encrypt) issues 54.4% of all SSL/TLS certificates on the internet.
 One organization controls certificate issuance for more than half the web.
-That concentration creates real risk.
+That concentration creates real risk — though notably, it's trending in the right direction, down from 63.0% in Q4 2025.

 Let's Encrypt certificates have 90-day lifetimes, which means millions need to be renewed every single day.
 The renewal process is automated through ACME clients like Certbot, and that automation works well.
 Until it doesn't.